Dispositions.

 (21) Order the residential placement of a juvenile in a multipurpose group home operated by a State agency.

 (22) Require restitution of more than five hundred dollars ($500.00), full or partial, payable within a 12-month period to any person who has suffered loss or damage as a result of an offense committed by the juvenile.
 The court may determine the amount, terms, and conditions of restitution.
-If the juvenile participated with another person or persons, all participants should be jointly and severally responsible for the payment of the restitution; however, the court shall not require the juvenile to make restitution if the juvenile satisfies the court that the juvenile does not have, and could not reasonably acquire, the means to make restitution.
+If the juvenile participated with another person or persons, all participants may be jointly and severally responsible for the payment of the restitution; however, the court shall not require the juvenile to make restitution if the juvenile satisfies the court that the juvenile does not have, and could not reasonably acquire, the means to make restitution.

 (23) Order the juvenile to perform up to 200 hours supervised community service consistent with the juvenile's age, skill, and ability, specifying the nature of work and the number of hours required.
 The work shall be related to the seriousness of the juvenile's offense.

 (24) Commit the juvenile to the Division for placement in a youth development center in accordance with G.S.
 7B-2513 for a period of not less than six months.
 (1979, c.
 815, s.
 1; 1981, c.
 469, ss.
 19, 20; 1985, c.
 589, s.
 5; c.
 777, s.
 1; 1985 (Reg.
 Sess., 1986), c.
 863, s.
 2; 1991, c.
 353, s.
 1; 636, s.
 19(a); 1991 (Reg.
 Sess., 1992), c.
 1030, s.
 4; 1993, c.
 369, s.
 1; c.
 462, s.
 1; 1995 (Reg.
 Sess., 1996), c.
 609, s.
 3; 1997-516, s.
 1A; 1998-202, s.
 6; 1998-229, s.
 6; 1999-444, s.
 1; 2000-137, s.
 3; 2001-95, s.
 5; 2001-179, s.
 2; 2001-208, s.
 9; 2001-487, s.
 101; 2001-490, s.
 2.22; 2009-311, s.
 17; 2011-145, s.
 19.1(l); 2013-129, s.
 40; 2015-58, s.
 3.2; 2017-57, s.
 16D.4(g); 2017-161, s.
 13; 2018-142, s.
 23(b); 2019-33, s.
-15(b).)
+15(b); 2024-17, s.
+10.)

 § 7B-2507.
 Delinquency history levels.